Russia and Ukraine trade prisoners, each fly 35 to freedom

 However, reaching a peace agreement faces many obstacles, such as determining the final territorial status of rebel-held areas.
 Russia insists it has not supported the rebels and the fighting is Ukraine's internal affair.

-A Russian Foreign Ministry statement welcoming the exchange touched on those difficulties, calling the war an "intra-Ukraine conflict."
+A Russian Foreign Ministry statement welcoming the exchange touched on those difficulties, calling the war an "intra-Ukraine conflict".

 "Obviously, the habit of blaming Russia for all the troubles of Ukraine should remain in the past," the ministry statement said.